Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

-For this particular set of peptides, we can quantitatively distinguish both morphologies from the resulting MD trajectory via the ratio of principal moments of inertia (RMOI) introduced by Wang et al.~\cite{wangAggregationRulesShort2024}.
+For the chosen set of peptides for CG-MD validation, we can quantitatively distinguish both morphologies from the resulting MD trajectory via the ratio of principal moments of inertia (RMOI) introduced by Wang \textit{et al.}~\cite{wangAggregationRulesShort2024}.
 For the largest aggregate cluster, let $\lambda_1 \leq \lambda_2 \leq \lambda_3$ denote the eigenvalues of its inertia tensor (see Methods); then

 By construction, $\mathrm{RMOI} \in (0,1]$: elongated, fibrillar aggregates yield values closer to $0$, whereas compact, spherical aggregates approach $1$.
-Following Wang et al., $\mathrm{RMOI} \leq 0.35$ can be classified as fibrillar or tubular, while $\mathrm{RMOI} \geq 0.75$ denotes spherical assemblies.
+Following Wang \textit{et al.}, $\mathrm{RMOI} \leq 0.35$ can be classified as fibrillar or tubular, while $\mathrm{RMOI} \geq 0.75$ denotes spherical assemblies.
 Intermediate values fall into an undefined regime that may correspond to amorphous aggregates or diverse morphologies such as sheets or nets.